 1. Sub committees Presenting plans to the management committee for consideration and approval.

-2. If approval is given, to act on behalf of the association to implement such plans..
+2. If approval is given, to act on behalf of the association to implement such plans.

 There are two Life Members who have voting rights and Ordinary Members who must live in the area also have voting rights.
 BACR also has Associate, non-voting, memberships.